- My LS

 - equivalent experience

-The degree level qualification does not have to be in law, but practically speaking candidates will need an education in law to pass the SQE assessments.
+The degree level qualification does not have to be in law, but practically speaking candidates will need an education of some kind in law to pass the SQE assessments.

-Many candidates will still choose to take a qualifying law degree (LLB or GDL), but this will longer be mandatory.
+Many candidates will still choose to take a law degree, but this will longer be mandatory, or 'qualifying' in the way it is currently.

-All candidates will need to complete at least two years of QWE.
+All candidates will need to complete at least two years full-time (or equivalent) qualifying work experience (QWE).

 What QWE will cover